sellmenn/Knights-Tour/readme.md

 > Accessing Results:
 >> The program will create an empty directory 'Results' if it does not already exist, where solutions are sorted into individual '.txt' files.
 >>> e.g. 'Open_12.txt' for solutions to the open variant stemming from coordinate (1,2).
+>>
->> Data is summarised in a separate csv file 'Open_KT.csv' or 'Closed_KT.csv'.
+>>> Data is summarised in a separate csv file 'Open_KT.csv' or 'Closed_KT.csv'.

 > Further Configuration:
->>
-- The global variable `MAX` in analyse.py can be varied to adjust the depth of search for each starting coordinate.
-The default setting of 500000 results in an approximate run-time of 330 seconds.
+>> The global variable `MAX` in analyse.py can be varied to adjust the depth of search for each starting coordinate.
+The default setting of 500000 results in an approximate run-time of 330 seconds
+>
-- The global variable `H_PROB` in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.
+>> The global variable `H_PROB` in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.

 ## PROJECT IMPLEMENTATION
 The project includes three files: